 Glass And Mirror Cleaner: Mix two cups of water, half a cup of vinegar, one quarter cup of rubbing alcohol, and one to two drops of essential oil in a spray bottle.
 Shake before each use.

 Carpet Deodorizer: Mix one cup of baking soda and fifteen drops of essential oil in a container with holes in the top.
 Sprinkle the carpet, wait one hour and vacuum.

 Scouring Powder: Mix two parts baking soda, one part salt, and one part Borax in a container with holes in the top.
 Sprinkle in the sink, tub, or toilet and scrub.

 You can pack these into a basket and maybe throw in a few dish clothes or tea towels.
 I would love this as a gift.

 This Shitty Bell I Made For My Mom When I Was Eight

 Okay, you can’t really DIY this one without specialized equipment.
-You’d need clay, a kiln and glaze which you probably don’t have.
+You’d need clay, a kiln, and glaze which you probably don’t have.
 I’m just adding it as a cautionary tale.
-Please don’t get ideas above your station.
+Please don’t get ideas from your station.
 I’m forty now and probably still couldn’t make a bell much better than the one you see here.
 Please be aware of your DIY crafting limits.

 Although, she still has it.
 Moms have to keep this kind of stuff though.
 I wanted to give you some things you could make that people would actually like and not keep out of raw, maternal love.
 Here it is in all it’s glory.

-Only the fanciest people eat honey out of a bear jar and only the classiest amongst them turn that bear into a vase for fake flowers.
+Only the fanciest people eat honey out of a beer jar and only the classiest amongst them turn that bear into a vase of fake flowers.
 One of you make that, give it to someone and post a picture of their reaction face in the comments.